ndreynolds/jot/README.md

 ----------------------------------------------------------------------------------

 The command structure of Jot is very similar to Git's.
-You won't be managing any repositories, but the much of it is the same.
+You won't be managing any repositories, but much of it is the same.

 To add a new note: